-Categories: Disciplined Agile Enterprise, Enterprise Architecture, finance, information technology, layer, legal, People Management, Transformation, vendor management
+Categories: agile, Disciplined Agile Enterprise, Enterprise Architecture, finance, information technology, Kanban, layer, lean, legal, People Management, Scrum, Transformation, vendor management

 A Disciplined Agile Enterprise (DAE) is able to sense and respond swiftly to changes in the marketplace.
 It does this through an organizational culture and structure that facilitates change within the context of the situation that it faces.
 Such organizations require a learning mindset in the mainstream business and underlying lean and agile processes to drive innovation.